BafS/Genetic-Algorithms-notebooks/README.md

 `[9, 8, 10, 7, 0, 1, 2, 3, 4, 5, 11, 6, 12, 13]`

-The shortest path found is  km long.
+The shortest path found is 3354.52km long.

 This solution isn't necessarily the best solution to the problem: indeed, our implementation is a **metaheuristic** and thus provides a realistic solution without being exact or optimal.
 This is due to the fact that the TSP is a NP-complete problem.